 C = Confidence in the evidence is low or very low

 The evidence score is based on the GRADE assessments reported in the original source.
-However when deciding the overall evidence score, the BMJ Best Practice Evidence team takes into consideration the strength of the recommendation (if the evidence is from a guideline), GRADE for primary or critical outcomes as well as the overall GRADE for all outcomes.
+However when deciding the overall evidence score, the BMJ Best Practice Evidence team takes into consideration the GRADE for primary or critical outcomes as well as the overall GRADE for all outcomes, and the recommendation if the evidence is from a guideline.

 Each evidence score is accompanied by text which explains the confidence in the evidence and an additional effectiveness statement which gives further information on the overall direction of effect.
 The effectiveness statements are as follows: